Facts & Figures

 1 Fine Arts

-Advanced Placement and Honors Courses:
+Advanced Placement, Honors, and CIS Courses:

 1:1 Learning Technology Program

-Each student uses a MacBook Air computer in his/her studies, utilizing 21 st century learning skills of collaboration, creativity, critical thinking and communication.
+Each student uses a MacBook Air computer in his/her studies, utilizing 21st century learning skills of collaboration, creativity, critical thinking, and communication.

 E3 Engineering Institute